nexusosdaily-code/NexusOS/replit.md

 # NexusOS Civilization Operating System

 ## Overview
-NexusOS is a civilization architecture founded on physics, replacing traditional binary computation with electromagnetic wave states and basing economics on quantum energy (E=hf).
-It aims to guarantee basic living standards through a Basic Human Living Standards (BHLS) floor system.
-The project's core ambition is to build a self-sustaining, physics-based civilization that ensures prosperity and stability for all citizens by moving beyond speculative economic and computational systems.
-A key feature is the Economic Loop System, a 5-milestone economic architecture where messaging burns create real economic value through orbital transitions, DEX liquidity allocation, supply chain monetization, community ownership, and crisis protection.
+NexusOS is a civilization architecture replacing traditional binary computation with electromagnetic wave states and basing economics on quantum energy (E=hf).
+Its core purpose is to build a self-sustaining, physics-based civilization that guarantees basic living standards through a Basic Human Living Standards (BHLS) floor system, ensuring prosperity and stability for all citizens.
+A key feature is the Economic Loop System, a 5-milestone economic architecture where messaging burns create economic value through orbital transitions, DEX liquidity allocation, supply chain monetization, community ownership, and crisis protection.

 ## User Preferences
 -   **Communication Style**: Simple, everyday language